Getting started – partnership, co-production and defining the problem

-The appetite to look at how Services can work differently in Preston was started by a conversation between a few Statutory Agencies around the death of a service user.
+The appetite to look at how services could work differently in Preston was started by a conversation between a few Statutory Agencies around the death of a service user.
 This gentleman was a prolific writer and some of the information he recorded about the way the provision of services for him, made him feel, were very powerful and instigated a desire from those commissioners in the room to “do” things differently.
-A number of commissioners of services had already signed up to support a bid into DCLG this group of willing participants is now the MEAM Governance Group and have pledged to look at their commissioned services in light of the findings from working in the MEAM approach.
+A number of partners set up a MEAM Governance Group and pledged to change commissioned services in light of the findings.

 Designing your intervention